awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-write-forwarding.md

  To enable write forwarding using the Amazon RDS API, set the `EnableGlobalWriteForwarding` parameter to `true`\.
 This parameter works when you create a new secondary cluster using the `CreateDBCluster` operation\.
 It also works when you modify an existing secondary cluster using the `ModifyDBCluster` operation\.
 It requires that the global database uses an Aurora version that supports write forwarding\.
 You can turn write forwarding off by setting the `EnableGlobalWriteForwarding` parameter to `false`\.

 **Note**
  For a database session to take advantage of write forwarding, make sure that you also specify a setting for the `aurora_replica_read_consistency` configuration parameter\.
 Do this in every session that uses the write forwarding feature\.
-For information about this parameter, see [Isolation and Consistency for Write Forwarding](#aurora-global-database-write-forwarding-isolation)\.
+For information about this parameter, see [Isolation and consistency for write forwarding](#aurora-global-database-write-forwarding-isolation)\.

  The following CLI examples show how you can set up an Aurora global database with write forwarding enabled or disabled\.
 The highlighted items represent the commands and options that are important to specify and keep consistent when setting up the infrastructure for an Aurora global database\.